Huegoxaga/notes/cloud-services/aws.md

   2. run `amplify configure` to create new aws crendentials for amplify CLI
   3. run `amplify init` from the root directory of the frontend app to create new amplify project
      - This command will create an empty full-stack project with selected framework
+  - If the app is created by the Amplify Console, in the project folder run `amplify pull --appId <appID> --envName <envName>` to sync the existing setup to the current project
 - run `amplify hosting add` to host frontend web app, there are two options:
   - hosting of static website using Amazon S3 and Amazon Cloudfront directly
   - hosting with AWS Amplify Console, there are two more options: